WMXZ-EU/microPAM/README.md

 ## microPAM_V2
 This version contains code that runs both on RP2040 and Teensy T4.1 based systems.
 So far, it does not contain USB-Audio interface to PC.

-However, this is the prefered code as it is in active development
+However, this is the prefered code as for terrestrial applications

+## microPAM_V3
+This version contains code that aims to be used for the "microPAM-mare" implementation.

 ** See more detail in folders Readme file **